 Ways To Keep Chickens Cool

 Provide Some Shade

-First, provide some shade.
-If your chickens free range, make sure they have access to a tree or shaded area on your property.
+First, provide some shade, especially on really hot days.
+(But really, your flock should have a shady, cool spot all the time.
+Extreme temperatures can happen any time.)
+If your chickens free range, make sure they have access to a tree or shady area on your property.

 However, don’t cover your entire run with tarps.
 Another key to keeping chickens cool in the summer is ventilation.

 While adequate ventilation is necessary all year ‘round, even a slight breeze in the summer can provide cooling relief for your chickens.

 Think about a hot summer day with no breeze.
 It makes the temperature feel even hotter.
 Air movement will help with evaporative cooling for chickens, just like it does for you.